Our School Community

 Our Culture and Ethos

 Our staff and students are Ambitious, Curious, Proud, Purposeful, Respectful and Supportive.
 These are our values and whilst you’ll see them written on our website and on our corridor walls, where you’ll really see them is in the way we work together, the way we talk to one another, the way teachers teach and students learn, and the way we ensure that every day, in and out of lessons we are living our vision: empowering lives through learning.

 It’s not at all unusual for several generations from the same family to have been part of Bournside School as we’ve been part of the community for many years having moved to our present site in Warden Hill in 1972.
-In fact, students joining us in September 2022 will be joining us in our 50th Anniversary year on this site.
+In fact, students applying to join us in September 2023 will be doing so in our 50th Anniversary year on this site.
 A landmark we are very proud of.

 We strive to be at the heart of our local community, working closely with our neighbouring schools, taking the arts into the community, being the central hub for very many sports local sports teams, and, of course, being the school of choice for families in our part of Cheltenham and beyond.